• HOME

 Makoto Arai

-Makoto Arai has been working as a reader in the schizophrenia research project in the Institute since April of 2015.
-After obtaining Master's and Doctoral Program of the Department of Biological Science and Technology, Faculty of Industrial Science and Technology, Tokyo University of Science.
-He received Ph.D. of Engineering from Tokyo University of Science in 2002.
-He shifted his focus to research for molecular mechanisms of schizophrenia under the supervision of Dr. Masanari Itokawa as a postdoctoral fellow position in 2002 and has been working on how genetic and environmental factors are involved in schizophrenia.
+Makoto Arai has been the leader of the schizophrenia research project since April 2015.
+After obtaining his master’s degree from the Department of Biological Science and Technology at Tokyo University of Science, he obtained his Ph.D. in engineering from Tokyo University of Science in 2002.
+He then shifted his research focus to molecular mechanisms causing schizophrenia as a postdoctoral fellow in 2002 and has been working on how genetic and environmental factors are involved in schizophrenia.
 Currently, he is interested in mechanisms of glycation and oxidative stress associated with phenotypes of psychiatric disorders during life stage.
 Advancement of studies made using specific biomarkers will highlight the innovative ideas underlying recovery from psychiatric disorders.

 Backgrounds